AbigailYuHaixin/My_SQLZOO_Solutions/README.md

 # My_SQL_Zoo_Solutions
-Here is Abigail's solutions of SQL Zoo.
+Here is Abigail's solutions of SQL Zoo's practical exercises and quizzes.